hardillb/node-red-alexa-home-skill-web/README.md

 A NodeRed flow MUST be configured in order for Alexa commands to receive acknowledgement, i.e. you will get "Sorry, <device> is not responding."

 ## Docker Containers
-MongoDB and Mosquitto container names are **criticial** for deployment to be successful.
+MongoDB and Mosquitto container names are **critical** for deployment to be successful.
 Containers reside on a user defined docker network which provides DNS resolution via container name.

 |Container Name|Service|Ports|
 |---|---|---|